MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 AppCenter.Start("ios={Your Xamarin iOS App Secret};android={Your Xamarin Android App secret}", typeof(Distribute);
 ```

-For your iOS application, open the `AppDelegate.cs` and add the following line before the call to `LoadApplicaton`:
+For your iOS application, open the `AppDelegate.cs` and add the following line before the call to `LoadApplication`:

 ```csharp
 Distribute.DontCheckForUpdatesInDebug();